-- >not a static condition - not experienced in the same way by people with PTSD - E.g. PTSD may be chronic and long-lasting for some people; while others may experience fluctuating PTSD symptoms across the lifespan (Chopra et al., 2016). - > Jumps time periods during intake or history taking. - ► Has difficulty verbally describing trauma history (Petzold & Bunzeck, 2022) - Trouble remembering aspects of everyday life (Pitts et al., 2022). - Fear-related thoughts, feelings and behaviors (Bremner, 2006)
+- >not a static condition - >not experienced in the same way by people with PTSD - E.g. PTSD may be chronic and long-lasting for some people; while others lifespan (Chopra et al., 2016). - > Jumps time periods during intake or history taking. - ► Has difficulty verbally describing trauma history (Petzold & Bunzeck, 2022) - >Trouble remembering aspects of everyday life (Pitts et al., 2022). - Fear-related thoughts, feelings and behaviors (Bremner, 2006)